paperricky/ricky/README.md

-# No La Polizia 🚨👮
+# No, La Polizia 🚨👮

 ---
 ## Lua: